 Eileen Bostwick is an expert in the development of oral antibody products.
-She was VP, R&D at GalaGen Inc., a company that was spun out of Land O´Lakes to develop pharmaceutical products from bovine milk and colostrum.
+Dr. Bostwick most recently was VP, Development and Quality Control at Avaxia before her retirement.
+Previously, she was VP, R&D at GalaGen Inc., a company that was spun out of Land O´Lakes to develop pharmaceutical products from bovine milk and colostrum.
 At GalaGen, she led the R&D, regulatory and clinical efforts to advance these products to human clinical testing.
 She managed all aspects of the development process, including immunizations and colostrum collection, QC and evaluation of raw materials, coordination of bulk manufacturing and analysis, establishment of product and process specifications, validation of analytical methods, development of preclinical testing protocols and interactions with the USDA, CFSAN and FDA.
 Since leaving GalaGen, she has been a consultant and VP, R&D at BioBalance Corp.
 Dr. Bostwick holds a Ph.D. in Animal Physiology from the University of Minnesota.

 Dr. Kamen was president of Abbott Bioresearch Center and served on Abbott´s Executive Management Committee following its 2001 acquisition of BASF´s pharmaceutical business, where he was President, BASF Bioresearch Corporation for ten years.
 From 1982-1986, Dr. Kamen was Director of Research, VP Research and Senior VP, Scientific Affairs at Genetics Institute, Inc. Dr. Kamen has an A.B. (summa cum laude) in biophysics from Amherst College and a Ph.D. in biochemistry and molecular biology from Harvard University.